HarwinBorger/ITCSS/readme.md

 This is an ITCSS boilerplate which represents a map/file structure you can use to setup new ITCSS projects.

 ## Features
-### Numeric
+### Numeric (`1.settings/`)
-Each ITCSS folder has a numeric prefix so it shown in the right order and easier to find.
+Each ITCSS folder has a numeric prefix so it shown in the right ITCSS order.
+This makes it easier to find files.

-### Double underscore files
+### Double underscore files (`__settings.scss`)
-The main file in each ITCSS folder contains a double underscore so it is always shown on top.
+The main file in each ITCSS folder contains a double underscore so it is always shown on top within the folder structure.
 From this main file you can import other SCSS files.

 ## Folder structure